 Many Montessori children learn to read, write, add, and subtract early.
 This is not due to any push from the teachers, but from allowing children to move at their own individual speed through work designed and tested over many years to be effective for children this age.
 Fears of pushing academics too early are based on the use of methods more appropriate for older children, such as pencil and paper drills.
 Given developmentally appropriate tools, children can build their skills at their own pace, in a way that meets with their developmental needs.
 Coming on a weekday morning will give you the best opportunity to see the children at work.
 You will see smiles, concentration, relaxation, in a productive community of very young learners.

-We invite you to come visit the school at one of our Open House events or Schedule a Tour.
+We invite you to come visit the school at one of our Open House events.